Large automorphism groups of ordinary curves in characteristic $2$: Solvable subgroups of for

+\begin{rem} If $g(\cX) \geq 2$ then $84(g(\cX)-1) \leq 35(g(\cX)+1)^{3/2}$.
+Hence in the proof of Theorem \ref{prop1} and Theorem \ref{prop2} we will assume that the classical Hurwitz bound for $G$ is not satisfied.
+From \cite[Theorem 11.56]{hirschfeld-korchmaros-torres2008}, this implies that $|G|$ is even. \end{rem} The following lemma describes the short orbits of large solvable automorphism groups of a curve with respect to its $p$-rank.

-\begin{lemma} Let $H$ be a solvable automorphism group of $\aut(\cX)$ containing a normal $2$-subgroup $Q$ such that $[H:Q]$ is odd.
+\begin{lemma} Let $H$ be a solvable subgroup of $\aut(\cX)$ of even order containing a unique Sylow $2$-subgroup $Q$.
 Suppose that a complement $U$ of $Q$ in $H$ is abelian.
 If

-then $U$ is cyclic.
-Moreover, the quotient curve $\cX/Q$ is rational and either \begin{itemize} \item[\rm(i)] $\cX$ has positive $p$-rank, $Q$ has exactly two (non-tame) short orbits, and they are also the only short orbits of $H$; or \item[\rm(ii)] $\cX$ has zero $p$-rank and $H$ fixes a point. \end{itemize} \end{lemma} \begin{proof} We have $H=Q\rtimes U$.
-Set $|Q|=2^k$, $|U|=u$.
-Three cases are treated separately according as the quotient curve $\bar{\cX} =\cX/Q$ has genus $\bar{g}$ at least $2$, or $\bar \cX$ is elliptic, or rational.
+Then $\cX/Q$ is rational.
+Further, $U$ is cyclic, $H$ has two short orbits, and one of the following holds. \begin{itemize} \item[\rm(i)] $\cX$ has positive $p$-rank, $Q$ has exactly two (non-tame) short orbits, and they are also the only short orbits of $H$; \item[\rm(ii)] $\cX$ has zero $p$-rank and $H$ fixes a point. \end{itemize} \end{lemma} \begin{proof} By the Schur-Zassenhaus Theorem, we have $H=Q\rtimes U$, that is, $H$ is a semidirect product of the form $Q\rtimes U$.
+Set $|Q|=2^r$, $|U|=u$.